bytedance/g3/g3proxy/doc/protocol/helper/ip_locate.rst

 Each UDP packet from our side to the peer service will contains exactly one request.
 And each UDP packet from the peer service should contains exactly one response.

-The peer service can also push location and expire ttl responses directly to our side without any prior request.
+The peer service can also push location response directly to our side without any prior request.

 Both the request and the response are structured data and should be encoded in `msgpack`_ format.